two-as-one/sub-domain/src/encounters/dialogue/README.md

 }
 ```

+Note: **pointers** don't support **actions/conditions/disabled**, these must be placed on the actual branch the pointer refers to.

 #### Actions
-**Actions** allow the dialogue to execute code.
+**Actions** allow the dialogue to execute game code.
 When a specific branch with an **action** is reached, the relevant function will be triggered.
-This can do anything, even change to a different scene or state.
+This can do anything, including changing to a different scene or state.

 ```
 Goodbye stranger